-One of the most highly publicized addiction treatment models also happens to be one of the longest standing in the United States.
-Twelve-step programs are probably what most people think about when they consider drug rehab and alcohol treatment.
+One of the most highly publicized addiction treatment models also happens to be one of the longest-standing in the United States.
+Twelve-step programs are probably what most people think about when they consider drug and alcohol treatment.
 These programs essentially pioneered a modern approach to addiction treatment.

 Today, 12-step programs have been adopted by addiction centers all over the world to treat everything from cocaine addiction to overspending.
-However, what is a 12-step program and how does it work?
-Is it worth the recognition it’s received?
+But, what is a 12-step program, and how does it work?
+Is it worth the recognition it’s receiving?
 Learn more about how 12-step programs work and their effectiveness in drug and alcohol treatment.

 What Is a 12-Step Program?